The Ultimate Guide to E-cig Batteries

 How Long Do Vape Batteries Last?

-You should expect your vape batteries to last between 6 and 12 months depending on how often you use them and your vaping habits.
+A vape battery lifespan should be expected to last between 6 and 12 months, depending on how often you use them and your vaping habits.
 Your battery will show signs it needs replacing such as not holding charge as long and taking longer to recharge.